How to Not Be Nervous at a Job Interview

 Short answer: Nervousness before or during an interview is normal and manageable.
 By combining targeted preparation, physiological regulation, practiced responses, and small in-the-moment tactics, you can reduce the intensity of nerves and present your best professional self.
 This article explains why interviews trigger anxiety, offers evidence-based strategies to lower stress before and during interviews, and provides a repeatable practice plan to build lasting confidence.

-Several mental patterns increase the likelihood of a heavy nervous response: fearing judgment, catastrophizing mistakes, and treating the interview as a single deterministic event for your future.
-Those beliefs are addressable.
-Reframing the interview as a professional conversation and one data point in a broader career plan reduces pressure and frees cognitive resources for clear answers.
+Several mental patterns increase the likelihood of a heavy nervous response: fear of judgment, catastrophising mistakes, or treating the interview as a single deterministic event for your future.
+These beliefs are addressable.
+Reframing the interview as a professional conversation and one data-point in a broader career plan reduces pressure and frees cognitive resources for clear answers.

 When you learn to channel nervous energy, it improves performance.
 Small amounts of arousal heighten attention, enable quicker retrieval of examples, and give your answers a natural intensity.
 The aim is not to become emotionless; it’s to contain and direct that energy so it supports your message.